About Children's Hospital

 Growing to New Heights

-In 2016, Children’s Hospital began the development of a four-floor expansion project, with each floor adding 40,000 square feet.
-Once complete, the expansion will bring the hospital’s total footprint to more than 1 million square feet.
+In 2016, Children’s Hospital began the development of a four-floor expansion project, with each floor adding 40,000 square feet of hospital space.

 On June 18, 2019, patients were moved into the 40,000-square-foot Pediatric Heart Institute on the 10th floor.
-The institute comprises a 38-bed unit that creates a dedicated space for cardiac care, bringing together all cardiology-related specialties onto one floor.
+The institute comprises a 38-bed dedicated space for cardiac care, bringing together all cardiology-related specialties onto one floor.

-The expansion also incorporates the relocation of a helipad, which allows air medical service providers to bring about 40 patients to Children’s Hospital per month.
-This relocation was made possible by the Christy-Houston Foundation with generous support from Mr. and Mrs. Robert Oliver Rolfe.
+The expansion also includes a helipad that allows air medical service providers to bring about 40 patients to Children’s Hospital per month.
+This was made possible by the Christy-Houston Foundation with generous support from Mr. and Mrs. Robert Oliver Rolfe.

 In March 2020, Children’s Hospital opened the new Neonatal Intensive Care Unit (NICU) on the 11th floor.
-Our pioneering Level IV-designated NICU is now one of the largest, with the total licensed bed count reaching 106.
+Our pioneering Level IV-designated NICU is now one of the largest, with the 106 licensed beds.
 The expansion allows for 10 additional NICU beds, which is imperative to keeping up with Nashville’s growing population and for accommodating referrals from regional providers.
 The new units provide a family-centered care approach, allowing parents and infants to room together during hospitalization.

 To continue the growing support for children and families, Children’s Hospital will open a new advanced maternal-fetal clinic on the 9th floor.